icon-project/multisig-wallet/README.md

 #### getTransactionCount

-Return total number of transactions which is submitted in the wallet.
+Returns the total number of transactions which is submitted in the wallet.

 ```python
 @external(readonly=True)